antonioru/beautiful-react-hooks/docs/useWindowResize.md

 ### Callback setter syntax:

-if the first parameter is not provided, the returned function (*a callback setter*) can be used to set the `useWindowResize` handler, as long as it is immediately invoked.
+if the first parameter is not provided, the returned function (*a handler setter*) can be used to set the `useWindowResize` handler, as long as it is immediately invoked.

-**Please note**: the returned callback setter is meant to change the value of the callback reference only, it does not cause the component rerender nor should not be invoked asynchronously.
+**Please note**: the returned handler setter is meant to change the value of the callback reference only, it does not cause the component rerender nor should not be invoked asynchronously.

 ```jsx harmony